What is Whale Watching?

 Whale Alert

-Real-time notifications for large transactions across multiple blockchains
+Real-time notifications for large transactions across multiple blockchains; useful, but often delayed or incomplete

 Glassnode